dznetubingen/GP2/README.md

-# This snakemake pipeline is for the annotation and filter for candidate variants
+# Snakemake pipeline for the annotation and filter for candidate variants for GP2 monogenic families

 **Input: The output (vcf file) from jointgenotyping workflow (Terra)**